neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 2.1 Why Do We Use A Tree?

 But what benefit does a tree have over a sequential view of an array of elements?
-Because of the structure of a the tree (which is actually a max-heap), we are guaranteed to know that every element is greater than all its descendants.
+Because of the structure of a the tree (which in the case of heap sort is actually a max-heap), we are guaranteed to know that every element is greater than all its descendants.
 This invariant allows us to shift an element to its right place within the structure without having to compare it to every single element in the array; the motion associated with performing this action is vertical along the tree, and thus only depends on the height of the tree.
 This is wonderful because the height of a binary tree is always around $log_2(n)$ of the number of nodes $n$!
-Overall, visualizing the array in this manner allows us to execute a sort with minimal comparisons.
+Thus, visualizing the array in this manner allows us to execute a sort with $\mathcal{O}(\log n)$ comparisons per pass (giving us a total runtime of $\mathcal{O}(n \log n)$).

 ### 2.2 The Heap Sort Algorithm